DaGeMP/websocket-gateway/README.md

 Soon I will provide a running instance server along with a Chat application example using these services.

 # How to run
-websockets-gateway is a maven application, it will need maven to be installed.
+websocket-gateway is a maven application, it will need maven to be installed.
 For creating the build run the following command at the root of the project.

 <pre><code>mvn clean install